toolness/webmaker-app-guide/get_started/web_ide.md

 The debugging tool can be accessed by pressing the pause button ![Pause button](../img/pause.png) while the application is running.

 ![WebIDE and running app](../img/IDEdebugger.png)

+###Learn More

+For more information on the WebIDE, [check out this page](https://developer.mozilla.org/en-US/docs/Tools/WebIDE).